Zucchini Cooked in the Air Fryer with Mint and Basil

 ▫ Avoid bringing the salt shaker to the table!

-If you don’t want or can’t give up salt:
+If you don’t want, or cannot, give up salt:

-▫ You can still try my recipes by salting according to your habits.
+▫ You can still try my recipes and salt them according to your habits.

-Follow Me!
+Follow me!

-in my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for!
+In my two groups: Catia’s group, in the kitchen and beyond and Just what I was looking for!

 Author image